 Licensing & Supervision

-The Deposit Protection and Resolution of Credit and Other Institutions Scheme (DP&RCOIS) was established and has been operating since March 2013.
-The relevant legal framework is Article 34 of the Business of Credit Institutions Laws, the Laws on the Establishment and Operation of Deposit Protection and Resolution of Credit and Other Institutions Scheme of 2013 and the Establishment and Operation of the Deposit Protection and Resolution of Credit and Other Institutions Scheme Regulations of 2013.
+The Deposit Protection and Resolution of Credit and Other Institutions Scheme (DP & RCOIS) was established and has been operating since March 2013.
+The relevant legal framework is Article 34 of the Business of Credit Institutions Laws, the Laws on the Establishment and Operation of Deposit Protection and Resolution of Credit and Other Institutions Scheme of 2013 and the Establishment and Operation of the Deposit Protection and Resolution of Credit and Other Institutions Scheme Regulations of 2013 and 2014.

 As of 9 September 2013, the Cooperative Central Bank and all CCI belong to a separate fund, the DPF for CCI, but under the auspices of the Scheme.
 The coverage under the DPF CCI remains the same, i.e. up to €100.000 per depositor per credit institution.